nicolaschan/nc99.co/about.md

 ## Technical Details

-The server runs Ubuntu andn was custom built in 2012.
+The server runs Ubuntu and was custom built in 2012.
 The current specs are:

 - **CPU** - Intel Core i5-3570K Ivy Bridge Quad-Core 3.4GHz
 - **RAM** - 2x8GB DDR3 (16GB total)